shawnbot/tagalong/README.md

 ```

 #### `t-each="expression"` <a name="each"></a>
-Repeats this element for each value in the evaluated JavaScript `expression`:
+Repeats the element for each value in the evaluated JavaScript `expression`:

 ```html
 <ul id="people">